-2d.
-MAC 2233 HOMEPAGE, http://people.clas.ufl.edu/kchristod/courses/mac-2233/ provides basic course information.
-All course materials including lecture notes and announcements will be posted on Sakai.
+- 2d.
+MAC 2233 HOMEPAGE, people.clas.ufl.edu/jysmith/mac-2233 or linked in Sakai, provides basic course information and lecture notes. - 2e.

-2e.
 COURSE CALENDAR.
-Check the course calendar for evening exam dates and plan your schedule accordingly.
+Check the course calendar for semester and final exam dates and times and plan your schedule accordingly.
+Semester exams are given at night and the final exam, scheduled during the final exam week, is required.
 You must be notify the course coordinator immediately if you have a conflict.
-See Section 4f.
+See Section 4f. - 2f.

-2f.
 E-LEARNING IN SAKAI.
-UF's course management system Sakai is accessed at lss. at.ufl.edu.
+UF's course management system Sakai is accessed at lss.at.ufl.edu.
 Use your Gatorlink username and password to log in.
-All course information including homework assignments, lecture notes and test locations and reviews are posted on this site.
+All course information including homework assignments, lecture notes, test locations and reviews are posted on this site.
 Sakai provides a mail tool and discussion forum for communication.

 All grades are posted in the Sakai gradebook (except individual MyMathLab and Hitt points, which are accessed through those programs).
 You are responsible to verify that those grades are accurate.
 You have one week after a score has been posted to resolve any grade concerns.
-You may contact Dr. Christodoulopoulou or the course TAs.
+You may contact Mrs. Smith or the course TA.
 We will not consider these grading disputes at the end of the semester.
 Be sure to save all original documents in case of grading questions.

-Please note: Important course information is clearly communicated through this syllabus, and the MAC 2233 Sakai homepage.
+Please note: Important course information is clearly communicated through this syllabus, and the MAC 2233 and Sakai homepages.
 We will update with announcements both in lecture and through Sakai.
 Check regularly for announcements!
 These are also sent to your email so you can access on your smartphone.
 Due to the volume of email your instructors receive, we cannot reply to each request for information that is already posted online.
 Always check those resources first!